-To be considered for use in a retrofit program, a DOC must meet the following requirements:
+To be considered for use in a retrofit program, a DOC, DPF or PFT should meet the following requirements:

-- (1) The DOC is: - (a) approved by the US EPA under the Urban Bus Rebuild/Retrofit Program; - (b) approved under the London Bus Retrofit Program; or

-- (c) emission tested under the relevant Composite Urban Emissions Drive Cycle, UN ECE Type I emission test under ECE R83/04 or later (or equivalent EC Directive), the UN ECE 13 mode steady state test under ECE R49/02 or later (or equivalent EC Directive), or the US CFR 40 Part 86 EPA Federal Test Procedure. - (2) When tested in accordance with one of the options under (1), the DOC reduces odour and reduces emissions from the test vehicle(s)/engine(s) by at least the proportion (%) specified in the following table:
+- (1) The DOC/DPF/PFT is: - (a) approved by the US EPA under the Urban Bus Rebuild/Retrofit Program; - (b) approved under the London Bus Retrofit Program; or - (c) emission tested under the relevant Composite Urban Emissions Drive Cycle, UN ECE Type I emission test under ECE R83/04 or later (or equivalent EC Directive), the UN ECE 13 mode steady state test under ECE R49/02 or later (or equivalent EC Directive), or the US CFR 40 Part 86 EPA Federal Test Procedure. - (2) When tested in accordance with one of the options under (1c): The device shall achieve particulate matters reductions to any one of the three classification levels, with no increase in emissions of other pollutants in the vehicle exhaust.